|

 | pscf | Pscf | Code defined directly in Pscf, used by all PSCF programs |

-| prdc | Pscf::Prdc | Code for periodic structures, used by pscf_pc and pscf_pg programs |
+| prdc | Pscf::Prdc | Code for periodic systems |

-| r1d | Pscf::R1d | Code used only by the pscf_1d program |
+| rpc | Pscf::Rpc | Code used only by the pscf_rpc CPU program for real periodic fields |

-| rpc | Pscf::Rpc | Code used only by the pscf_pc CPU program for periodic structures |
+| cpc | Pscf::Cpc | Code used only by the pscf_cpc CPU program for complex periodic fields |

-| rpg | Pscf::Rpg | Code used only by the pscf_pg GPU program for periodic structures |
+| cpg | Pscf::Cpg | Code used only by the pscf_cpg GPU program for complex periodic fields |

-The src/pscf directory contains files that contain code for class and functions that are defined directly in the Pscf namespace, rather than in one of the enclosed sub namespaces of Pscf.
-The src/prdc, src/r1d, src/rpc, and src/rpg instead each contain code for entities that are defined in a specific sub-namespace of Pscf.
+The src/pscf directory contains files that contain code for classes and functions that are accessible throughout the package, most of which are defined directly in the Pscf namespace.
+The src/prdc, src/r1d, src/rp, src/rpc, src/rpg and src/cp, src/cpc, and src/cpg directories instead each contain code for entities that are defined in a specific enclosed namespace of Pscf, and that are used in only some of the main programs constructed by the package.

 Program-level namespaces and directories:

-The Pscf::R1d, Pscf::Rpc and Pscf::Rpg namespaces and the corresponding r1d, rpc and rpg subdirectories of src each contain code is only used within one associated executable program.
-These three namespaces and corresponding directories are referred to hereafter as program-level namespaces and program-level directories, respectively.
-Subdirectory r1d contains code that is only used by pscf_1d, rpc contains code that is only used by pscf_pc, and rpg contains code that is only used by pscf_pg.
+The Pscf::R1d, Pscf::Rpc, Pscf::Rpg, Pscf::Cpc and Pscf::Cpg namespaces and the corresponding r1d, rpc, rpg, cpc, and cpg namespace-level subdirectories of src each contain code is only used within one associated executable program.
+These five namespaces and corresponding directories are referred to hereafter as program-level namespaces and program-level directories, respectively.
+Subdirectory r1d contains code that is only used by the pscf_r1d program.
+Subdirectories rpc and rpg contains code that is only used by the pscf_rpc and pscf_rpg programs, respectively.
+Subdirectories cpc and cpg contain code that will only be used by the the pscf_cpc and pscf_cpg CL-FTS programs, though these programs aree still under development.
+By convention, code within in any program-level PSCF namespace may not use named entities (e.g., classes or functions) that are defined in any other program-level namespace.

 Dependencies among namespace level directories:

-PSCF imposes a set of rules for dependencies among the various namespace level directories.
+PSCF imposes a set of rules for dependencies among the namespace level directories.
 A namespace level directory named A is said to depend on another such directory named B if source code files in directory A are allowed to use named entities (i.e., classes, class templates, functions, etc.) that are defined by files in directory B. The following table lists the other directories that each namespace level directory depends upon in this sense:

 | Subdirectory | Dependencies |